mattmassicotte/PackageTemplate/README.md

 I got this idea from [Keith Harrison](https://useyourloaf.com/blog/strict-concurrency-checking-in-swift-packages/).

+Also, its worth noting that I have added features here that are available in Swift 5.10.
+But, if you may want to adopt some Swift 6 features as well.
+You **can** do this without sacrificing 5.10 compatibility with conditional compilation in your sources.

 ## GitHub Actions

 GitHub actions are mostly great.
 But there are two things that make them very un-great.
 GitHub is incredibly slow about bringing up new versions of macOS.
 This means "macOS-latest" is **never** the latest released version of macOS.
 That alone might be a problem for a package that supports macOS.
 But, it can also impact the default Xcode version.